 Now in its sixth year of participation, UNC Charlotte has added to (and greatly expanded) its Science and Technology Expo.
 The University also is offering a six-event series of kid-stimulating science and technology workshops, as well as the always-mind-blowing-late-night star party.

-The Science and Technology Expo remains the University’s largest North Carolina Science Festival (NCSF) event, and it is the festival’s grand finale, closing out the celebration from noon to 4 p.m., Sunday, April 23, with an ever-expanding set of activities, including robotics, rocketry, virtual people, live animals, lab experiments, explosive chemistry, exotic plants, fire engines, race cars, boats and drones.
+The Science and Technology Expo remains the University’s largest North Carolina Science Festival (NCSF) event, and it is the festival’s grand finale, closing out the celebration from noon to 4 p.m., Sunday, April 23, (rain or shine) with an ever-expanding set of activities, including robotics, rocketry, virtual people, live animals, lab experiments, explosive chemistry, exotic plants, fire engines, race cars, boats and drones.
 The event is for the science-curious of all ages, featuring more than 100 hands-on activities and presentations in chemistry, physics, geology, computer science, engineering and biology developed by University science and technology departments and labs.

 The Expo, however, has grown to be much more than a showcase of UNC Charlotte expertise.
 Now, a host of industry and community organizations are involved in what has become a regional festival of ingenuity and education.

 Among this year’s partnering organizations are STEM-oriented institutions such as Discovery Place, the N.C.
 Zoo, Great Outdoors University (N.C.
 Wildlife Federation), Makerspace Charlotte, Clean Air Carolina and First Tech Challenge Robotics (100 Black Men of Charlotte).
 A host of K-12 schools participate as well, and with them this year will be Charlotte STEAMFest, a nonprofit organization that develops and presents STEM and arts activities developed by pre-college students.